 When participants choose Structure House, they can do so with complete confidence that they are joining a compassionate healing community that is dedicated to helping them to live healthier and happier lives.

-Types of Treatment Offered at Structure House Show More Show Less
+Types of obesity treatment offered at Structure House

 At Structure House, we are fully committed to providing our participants with the treatment they need not only to lose weight, but to change their overall lifestyle for the better.
 We remain steadfast in filling our treatment center with exemplary, compassionate, and highly-credentialed staff members who make the well-being of all program participants our top priority.
 When individuals arrive at Structure House in need of treatment to overcome obesity, the members of our multidisciplinary treatment teams will do everything in their power to ensure not only that those symptoms are treated, but also that the necessary tools are developed to maintain recovery long after the patient has left Structure House.